Kyoto! Kyoto was my main reason for wanting to visit Japan!

 I don’t think you can go to Kyoto, without visiting the Gion District! –

 Kyoto is a huge city!
-It is important for you to think about your location of your accommodation.
-Our chosen Airbnb was in a central location to most of the attractions, which meant that all the Kyoto activities was only a bus or subway ride away!
+It is important for you to think about the location of your accommodation.
+Our chosen Airbnb was in a central location to most of the attractions, which meant that all the Kyoto activities were only a bus or subway ride away!
 Do make sure that wherever you chose to stay, there is easy access to either a bus stop or a train station.

 DAY 3: Southern Higashiyama, Nijo Castle, and the Golden Pavilion